-NASHVILLE, TN – The Middle Tennessee Chapter of the American Institute of Architects (AIA) announced the winners of the 2017 Design Awards to honor exceptional work on the behalf of the architecture profession, and bring awareness to the great work that architects are doing in our communities.
+AIA Middle Tennessee, A Chapter of the American Institute of Architects (AIA) announced the winners of the 2019 Design Awards to honor exceptional work on the behalf of the architecture profession and bring awareness to the great work that architects are doing in our communities.

-The 2017 AIA Middle Tennessee Design Awards winners are:
+The 2019 AIA Middle Tennessee Design Awards recognizes the following architecture firms:

 People’s Choice Award:

-Projects are entered under three categories: small, large, or unbuilt.
-This year, an additional category was added for healthcare design.
-The jury was encouraged to recognize and acknowledge exceptional design in the categories of Citation, Merit, and Honor, with Honor being the highest award.
-Tom Savory, South Carolina Jury Chair had this to say about the 60 entries, “It was a large pool of excellent projects and we enjoyed reviewing them all.”
+Projects are entered under seven categories: small, large, small healthcare design, large healthcare design, interiors, residential, or unbuilt.
+The jury was encouraged to recognize and acknowledge exceptional design the categories of Citation, Merit, and Honor, with Honor being the highest award.

-The 2017 Design Awards Gala was held in Nashville at The Cordelle with 150 people in attendance.
-The Design Awards Committee was led by Chair Ali Alsaleh, Associate AIA of Smith Gee Studio and Board Liaison Lee Davis, AIA of Earl Swensson Associates.
+The 2019 AIA Middle TN Celebration of Architecture, where the awards were announced on October 29, was held in Nashville at Wilburn Street Studio with 200 people in attendance.
+The Committee on Design was led by Chair and Board Liaison, Lee Davis, AIA of Earl Swensson Associates.

 The AIA Design Awards Program strives to recognize projects that represent the best of Middle Tennessee architecture; projects that are exemplary for their thoughtful, sustainable, innovative, and well-crafted design.
 With juries composed of highly-qualified professionals offering diverse perspectives and expertise, all submissions are reviewed in the context of the project team’s goals and evaluated for thoughtfully designed resolution of those goals.